MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 We will return to this in the next lesson.

 ### Step 10: Risk Assessment - Summarizing your test results
 For now, lets summarize the `test results` that we have collected to identify what our risks look like.
-Usually risks are collected and then ranked according to `severity` (or `impact`) and `likelihood`.
+Usually risks are collected and then ranked according to `severity` (or `impact`) and `likelihood` (i.e. how probable an attack is to occur).
 In organizations or systems with many risks, preventing all of them isn't always feasible. `Risk prioritization` can help you decide which threats to focus on first and which vulnerabilities need to be mitigated most.

 ![request](./img/risk-priority-table.jpg)

-Based on the risks you've identified, score them and rank them based what you the `likelihood` and `impact` of exploitation might be.
+Based on the risks you've identified, score them and rank them based what you think the `likelihood` and `impact` of exploitation might be.
 While our list is small (and we can mitigate all of the problems) - this tool is useful when you have limited time, money, and other resources.

 ### Checkpoint
 Lets review what we've learned.